adammakinson/chorechart/CHORECHART.md

     in there indicating the chore and points awarded.
 Then, I think the onDelete cascade stuff may not be wanted anyway since we would want to retain everything in the user_chores table...
+5. The user management screen needs to give the admin the ability to "remove" a user grant user roles generate a new password on behalf of a user edit the user's information

+        Hrm... maybe a better way to go about it would be to generate a one-time access token?
+        I think we can just have edit and delete buttons in the main view.
+The admin would open the edit modal to change anything on the user.
+It would just have sections with different buttons to do various things.
+The modal would just have the one close button in the upper right hand corner.